llanillo/clion-cmake-sdl2-template/README.md

 2. Inside your SDL2 Image folder (downloaded from step 1), select the version you are using for SDL2 and copy it to your SDL2 folder in your project (It won't override anything)

+3. Put the SDL2_image.dll from the SDL2 Image folder into your cmake-build-debug folder.

-3. Add to the CMakeList:
+4. Add to the CMakeList:

 ```
 set(SDL2_IMAGE_PATH "SDL2/x86_64-w64-mingw32")